 Catholic Schools Report Big Gains in Test Scores

-Catholic Schools in the Archdiocese of New York report that their student scores on state exams have again grown significantly over last year in both Math and (ELA), surpassing those of New York State and City schools, and most charter school averages.
+The Catholic Schools in the Archdiocese of New York are pleased to report that their student scores on state exams continue to improve, year-over-year, in both Mathematics and English Language Arts (ELA).
+This successful year continues a now five-year trend in which Catholic Schools’ test scores outpaced those of New York State, New York City and most charter school averages.

-Recently-released scores for 2018 from the New York State Education Department (NYSED) for grades 3-8 reflect 50% of students met or exceeded proficiency standards in Math, and 55% in ELA.
-These levels represent a rise from 2017 of 7.1 and 6.3 percentage points, respectively (see charts below).
+The New York State Education Department (NYSED) recently released test scores for 2019, and grades 3-8 show 53.7 percent of students met or exceeded proficiency standards in Mathematics, and 56.7 percent in ELA.
+These levels represent an increase from 2018 of 4.1 and 1.4 percentage points in the respective disciplines.

-As for our outstanding high schools, our data shows 99 percent (up from 98 percent last year) of our seniors graduate, and 99 percent go on to enroll in post-secondary education.
+As for our outstanding high schools, our data shows that 99 percent of our seniors graduate, and 99 percent of graduates go on to enroll in post-secondary education.